The role of moisturizers in treating dermatitis

 Creams are also helpful in relieving symptoms of atopic dermatitis.
 As compared to ointments, creams contain slightly less amount of oil.
 Creams also work similar to that ointments and help in locking in the skin’s moisture, thus relieving symptoms such as dry and itchy skin.

 If you do not prefer the greasy and heavy texture of ointments or reside in a hot and humid environment, consider applying cream instead.

 Compared to ointments and creams, lotions contain the least amount of oil.
-Lotions are water-based moisturisers and contain very little oil.
-Due to their low oil content, lotions are not the most feasible option if for alleviating atopic dermatitis.
+Lotions are water-based moisturizers and contain very little oil.
+Due to their low oil content, lotions are not the most feasible option for alleviating atopic dermatitis.

 If you have eczema and use lotions, your skin will not get the moisture it needs and dry out quickly, leading to inflamed and itchy skin.